 The Flying Blue program recently implemented a new award chart that determines how many miles you need to book a given flight … sort of.

 For starters, this award chart only applies to Air France or KLM flights – not partner redemptions.
-And the values listed are simply a “starting from” point, so it's not a very accurate way to work out exactly how many miles you'll need to book a flight using these miles.
+And the values listed are simply a “starting from” point, so it doesn't guarantee exactly how many miles you'll need to book a flight using these miles.
 You might see an economy flight from North America to Europe for 15,000 miles … but you might also see it for 45,000 miles, 70,000 miles, or more.

 Nonetheless, if you want to know the lowest possible price in miles you'll need to fly between different regions, you can consult these charts, which also give some point-to-point examples.
 Just keep in mind that the lowest possible rates will be higher depending on the specific route you're looking to fly.

 Fortunately, Flying Blue also has a handy miles price estimator to give you an idea of how many Flying Blue miles any given route will cost.
-The downside: It also only works for Air France or KLM-operated flights.
+The downside: Again, it only works for Air France or KLM-operated flights.

 The aptly named “estimator” tool will simply let you know the lowest level redemption that is possible on certain routes – not necessarily what is available at the moment.
 Since Flying Blue has dynamic pricing on award tickets, you may find much higher rates when you go to search for dates.